 #24 Study Abroad U.S. News & World Report, 2021

 #80 National Universities U.S. News & World Report, 2021

 Education Beyond the Classroom

-Our Center for Community Engagement & Service Learning (CCESL) provides opportunities for community involvement outside your classroom.
+Our Center for Community Engagement to advance Scholarship & Learning (CCESL) provides opportunities for community involvement outside your classroom.
 Learn about sustainability while helping jump-start local clean energy initiatives, or team up with classmates to tackle homelessness.

-We also want to help start your career.
 With internships taken for college credit, you can gain valuable job experience before you even leave school.
-In Denver's thriving entrepreneurial market, there are plenty of opportunities to enhance your class work with real-world experience—all you need is the drive to make it happen.
+In Denver's thriving entrepreneurial market, there are opportunities to enhance your class work with real-world experience.

-During their time at DU, graduate students gain real-world on-the-job experience from professional services undertaken as part of class work, as well as from managing and hosting events on campus.
-Studying abroad also has expanded applications for graduate students, who can apply for funding and confront challenges like water availability and conservation.
+Graduate students gain on-the-job experience from professional services undertaken as part of class work, as well as from managing and hosting events on campus.
+Studying abroad also expands applications for graduate students, who can apply for funding and confront challenges like water availability and conservation.